openenergymonitor/emontx4/docs/emontx4_emonbase_install.md

 - Up to 6 CT sensors
 - RJ11 voltage sensor cable

+**If you already have an emonPi or emonBase** you can use this in place of the emonBase option that can be chosen in the bundle.
+The terms emonPi/emonBase can be used interchangeably in this guide.
+In addition please see the [Adding to an existing install guide](emontx4_emonpi_install.md).

 ## Quick Start

 1. Clip CT sensors around Live OR Neutral cable of the AC circuit to be measured (not both)